 Try throwing a lump of rock salt into the margins and you’ll be sure to see a carp investigate it.

-Also, additives such as fishmeal, organic acids and vinegar’s react really well with salt which active a carp’s sensory zones.
+Also, additional additives such as fishmeal, organic acids and vinegar’s react really well with salt, which active a carp’s sensory zones.

 Method One: Carp Dough balls

 Carp dough balls are not really boilies, more like a compressed form of a slightly dry spod mix, but they are incredibly easy to make and a great introduction to making your own carp bait .